greatcloak/decimal/README.md

 behave like other go numbers types: even though `a = b` will not deep copy `b` into `a`, it is impossible to modify a Decimal, since all Decimal methods return new Decimals and do not modify the originals.
 The downside is that this causes extra allocations, so Decimal is less performant.
 My assumption is that if you're using Decimals, you probably care more about correctness than performance.

 ## License

-The MIT License (MIT)
+The MIT License (MIT).

-This is a heavily modified fork of [fpd.Decimal](https://github.com/oguzbilgic/fpd), which was also released under the MIT License.
+This is a modified fork of [shopspring/decimal](https://github.com/greatcloak/decimal) which was originally a heavily modified fork of [fpd.Decimal](https://github.com/oguzbilgic/fpd).
+Both were released under the MIT License.